cesar-daniel15/cesar-daniel15/README.md

 ## 👋 Hello, welcome to my GitHub page
-  Hi, I'm a Junior Web Developer with experience in HTML, CSS, PHP, and JavaScript, as well as the Laravel and Bootstrap frameworks.
-Passionate about web development, I'm always seeking new challenges.
+  Hi, I'm a junior web developer.
+I have experience in HTML, CSS, PHP JavaScript, React, Sass and also the Laravel and Bootstrap frameworks.
+I entered the area about 5 years ago, in all areas I liked the web the most.
+  The technology area is increasingly evolving, so I am always looking for new challenges.
 Open to opportunities for growth and collaboration.
-Feel free to reach out to discuss potential projects or job opportunities.
+Please feel free to get in touch to discuss potential projects or job opportunities.
 <br><br>
 <div style="display: flex; justify-content: space-between;">
   <a href="https://github.com/cesar-daniel15">